haesoljung04/CSE185-Final-Project/README.md

 myGWAS is a command-line tool designed to perform GWAS on given VCF and phenotype files, focusing on linear regression analysis and visualization through Manhattan and QQ plots.

 ## Installation Instructions
+NOTE: currently only working on datahub so please test on there...
 To install the required libraries contained in the `requirements.txt` file, you can use `pip`.
 For example:

 ```bash